LupusJM/SecurePasswordTool/README.md

 - Customizable number of iterations for hashing (default: 100,000).
 - Option to include a pepper value for enhanced security.
 - Simple command-line interface for easy interaction.
+- Database support for storing and deleting passwords.

 ## Usage